Leaderboard

 7 points

-Third day in a row of sub-70 weather.
+4. Third day in a row of sub-70 weather.
 Today topped out at 65F, now down to 64F.
 Just wishing for some rain and moisture.
 I hope everyone has a wonderful weekend and enjoys this traditional PNW summer weather.
 It's lovely.
 I hope our friends on the eastside of our respective states are able to enjoy cooler weather too and the smoke dissipates.
-Wishing our firefighters the best as well.7 points
+Wishing our firefighters the best as well.

-Our stretch of cloudy, rainy and dreary days are over and I'm truly looking forward to the sunnier and drier stretch of weather over the course of the upcoming week.
+5. Our stretch of cloudy, rainy and dreary days are over and I'm truly looking forward to the sunnier and drier stretch of weather over the course of the upcoming week.
 I'm staying up in Volo, IL which is in Lake county that is still categorized in the severe/extreme drought.
 Surprisingly, the grass and crop look pretty good up here even though soil moisture is lacking.
 Timely rains?
 Anyway, I think we are heading to a local lake here in Waucanda, IL for the day to soak in the sun and enjoy this beautiful weather.
 As for next week, it looks like the GFS was onto the right idea of a backdoor CF to hit late Tue pm into Wed as a trough slides through the eastern GL's.
 I think this is the likely pattern as we roll through the 2nd half of July.
 The Upper MW and parts of the Plains will Fry, while the rest of us in the central/eastern Sub will Thrive in a top notch mid summer pattern.
 No big Heat (3+ consecutive days of 90's) signals out this way yet and don't expect to see any in the foreseeable future.
 00z GEFS painting a classic "Ring of Fire" pattern for Week 2 that the JMA weeklies showed the other day as well.
 The 0z EPS is picking up on this also.
-End the month of July with a bang?6 points
+End the month of July with a bang?

 6 points